pcardotatgit/XDR_Workflows_and_Stuffs/100-SecureX_automation_lab/readme.md

 1. Create a webex Bot.
 Copy and save  the bot authentication token.
 If you don't already have a Webex Bot go this [ Create a Webex Bot Instructions ](https://github.com/pcardotatgit/Create_a_Webex_Team_Bot) and stop at the **OK YOU ARE GOOD TO GO !!** mention into this documentation.
 2. Create an Alert Webex Room ([ Instructions Here ](https://github.com/pcardotatgit/Create_a_Webex_Team_Bot) ) and check that you can send messages into it from XDR / SecureX workflows.
 The instructions shows you how to retreive this **webex Room ID**.
 Copy it and save it somewhere.
 3. Go to the lab portal web page and then go to **Settings**.
-Update the **webex_bot_token** and **Webex Room ID ** variables.Or :  you can Edit the **config.py** script. **Warning ! !
+Update the **webex_bot_token** and **Webex Room ID** variables.Or :  you can Edit the **config.py** script. **Warning ! !
 Don't forget to restart flask !**
 4.From the Lab Portal Web Page click on the **Check Alert Room** button, you are supposed to receive a message into the Alert Webex Room.
 Or You can run the **u1_test_webex_room.py** script in the **code** folder.
 5. We are going to use now the existing system **Webex Team** target in XDR/SecureX Tenant.
-Then we dont need to create a specific target for webex.
+Then we dont need to create any specific new target for interacting with webex.
-6. Next step go to your XDR / SecureX console and go to **Orchestration**.
+6. Next step, go to your XDR / SecureX web console and go to **Orchestration**.
 Then import the **Receive observables from a rest client.json** workflow available into the resources you downloaded into your working directory (**/secureX_workflows** folder).
 From the Orchestration main page, click on the **Import Workflow** link on the top right.
 Browse your disk, select the workflow and import it.
 7. Normaly this import operation automatically creates a new webhook ( **PVT_Demo_Webhook** ).
 Check that the webhook exists.
 8. **If the webhook is not created**.
     - In SecureX Orchestration go to the admin panel on the left,then select Create a webhook **Events & Webhook** at the bottom, then create an event named **PVT_Demo_Webhook** and create within it a webhook named **Webhook_trigger**.
 Once done copy it's **webhook url**